Learning in Stackelberg Games with Non-myopic Agents

 \section{Introduction}

 Stackelberg games are a canonical model for strategic principal-agent interactions.
-Consider a defense system that distributes its security resources across high-risk targets prior to attacks being executed; or a tax policymaker who sets rules on when audits are triggered prior to seeing filed tax reports; or a seller who chooses a price prior to knowing a customer's proclivity to buy.
+Consider a defense system that distributes its security resources across high-risk targets prior to attacks being executed; or a seller who chooses a price prior to knowing a customer's proclivity to buy; or a tax policymaker who sets rules on when audits are triggered prior to seeing filed tax reports.
 In each of these scenarios, a \emph{principal} first selects an action $x\in\mathcal{X}$ and then an \emph{agent} reacts with an action $y\in\mathcal{Y}$, where $\mathcal{X}$ and $\mathcal{Y}$ are the principal's and agent's action spaces, respectively.
-In the examples above, agent actions correspond to which target to attack, how much tax to pay to evade an audit, and how much to purchase, respectively.
-Typically, the principal wants an $x$ that maximizes their payoff when the agent plays a best response $y = \brr(x)$; such a pair $(x, y)$ is a \emph{Stackelberg equilibrium}.
+In the examples above, agent actions correspond to which target to attack, how much to purchase, and how much tax to pay to evade an audit, respectively.
+Typically, the principal wants an action $x$ that maximizes their payoff when the agent plays a best response $y = \brr(x)$; such a pair $(x, y)$ is a \emph{Stackelberg equilibrium}.
 By \emph{committing} to a strategy, the principal can guarantee they achieve a higher payoff than in the fixed point equilibrium of the corresponding simultaneous-play game.
 However, finding such a strategy requires knowledge of the agent's payoff function.